Blesma, The Limbless Veterans: Membership

 Also eligible are those of civilian status who lose a limb, or the loss of use of a limb, or an eye as a result of War Service or enemy or terrorist action against HM Forces with which those of civilian status are employed, or volunteer, to provide direct support.

-Those who think they may be eligible for Blesma Membership can find out more and apply here.
+Those who think they may be eligible for Blesma Membership can find out more and apply online.

 Member Proposition

 Blesma offers a wide range of support to Members and their families, including: